bksultan/HubGroupOTM/README.md

 mvn clean verify -Denvironment=default
 ```

-Before running the tests, ensure to configure your test environment correctly.
-The project uses `example.config.properties` as a template for environment configuration.
-Duplicate this file and rename it (e.g., to `config.properties`) and adjust the properties to match your test environment.
+Before running the tests **locally**, ensure to configure your test environment correctly.
+The project uses **example.secrets.properties** as a template for environment configuration.
+Duplicate this file and rename it **(e.g., to secrets.properties)** and adjust the properties to match your test environment.

-### Configuration
+Configuration

-The `example.config.properties` file contains various settings that you need to adjust according to your test environment, such as:
+The **example.secrets.properties** file contains various settings that you need to adjust according to your test environment

-- Webdriver paths
-- Base URLs for the application under test
-- Any other environment-specific settings

-Ensure that you review and update these configurations before running your tests.
+## Setting Up GitHub Secrets

+This project requires certain sensitive information, such as usernames and passwords, to be set as secrets within GitHub to ensure secure handling of such data.
+Follow the steps below to add these secrets to your GitHub repository:

+### Step 1: Navigate to Your Repository's Settings

+1. Go to your GitHub repository.
+2. Click on the **Settings** tab.
+3. On the left sidebar, click on **Secrets & variables**.
+4. Choose **Actions** under the "Secrets" section.

+### Step 2: Add the Required Secrets

+You need to add two secrets: one for the `username` and another for the `password`.
+Perform the following for each:

+1. Click on **New repository secret**.
+2. In the **Name** field, enter `USERNAME` for the username secret or `PASSWORD` for the password secret.
+3. In the **Value** field, enter the actual username or password that the CI/CD process should use.
+4. Click **Add secret**.

+### Step 3: Use the Secrets in the GitHub Actions Workflow

+The secrets you've added (`USERNAME` and `PASSWORD`) can now be accessed in your GitHub Actions workflow files.
+They are used to dynamically generate a `secrets.properties` file during the CI/CD process, ensuring your sensitive information remains secure.

 ## Branch Naming Convention